A lot of people ask me about how to become a CMA.

 Everyone learns differently and each person’s schedule differs.
 Unsurprisingly, how long to study for CMA exam varies from person to person.

-In my professional experience, I have found that a 12 week study plan is optimal to most candidates.
+In my professional experience, I have found that a 16-week study plan is optimal to most candidates taking the exam in 2020.

-Twelve weeks of study for each part of the exam (12 weeks for Part One and an additional 12 weeks for Part Two) gives candidates ample time to learn everything they need to know for the exam.
+Sixteen weeks of study for each part of the exam (16 weeks for Part One and an additional 16 weeks for Part Two) gives candidates ample time to learn everything they need to know for the exam.
 Furthermore, it’s long enough for you to consume all the material without forgetting key topics.

-During the weekdays I would head to Starbucks after work and put in 3 to 4 hours of studying each day.
-With small 10 minute breaks every hour I was able to focus and optimize my study time.
+When I was preparing for the exam, I would head to Starbucks after work and put in 3 to 4 hours of studying each day.
+With small 10-minute breaks every hour, I was able to focus and optimize my study time.

 This may sound intense to some, but it worked for my lifestyle.